josiahbryan/yass-orm/README.md

 ## Recent changes:
 ----
+* 2022-01-13
+	* Added `allowPublicKeyRetrieval` to handle options to support newer versions of MySQL
 * 2021-10-30
 	* Added support for `mutateJoins` to `finder.js` to inject custom joined tables when searching
 * 2021-06-12